cdio/caio/doc/usage.md

-As explained in the Configuration section, when a gamepad is detected and the emulated platform supports one or more joystick ports, the gamepad is assigned to one of those ports.
+As explained in the Configuration section, when a gamepad is detected and the emulated platform supports one or more joystick ports, the gamepad is connected to the first avaiable joystick port.
 <br>
-When the virtual joystick is enabled and the emulated platform supports one or more joystick ports, the virtual joystick is assigned to one of those ports.
+When the virtual joystick is enabled and the emulated platform supports one or more joystick ports, the virtual joystick is connected to the first port.

-When a gamepad is detected and the virtual joystick is enabled and the emulated platform supports more than one joystick port, the virtual joystick is assigned to one port and the gamepad to the other.
+When a gamepad is detected and the virtual joystick is enabled and the emulated platform supports more than one joystick port, the virtual joystick is connected to the first port and the gamepad to the second.

 Some platforms (such as the Commodore 64) share the internal keyboard matrix with joystick ports, this means that a virtual joystick sharing keys with the